bedag/helm-charts/CONTRIBUTING.md

 ### Versioning

 Each chart's version follows the [semver standard](https://semver.org/).
 Charts should start at version `1.0.0`.
-Any change to a chart (even just documentation) requires a new chart version.

 Any breaking changes to a chart (backwards incompatible) require:

   * Bump of the current Major version of the chart
   * State possible manual changes for this chart version in the `Upgrading` section of the chart's `README.md`

-## Release Process
+#### Immutability

-TBD
+Each release for each chart must be immutable.
+Any change to a chart (even just documentation) requires a version bump.

 ## Adding a new chart